Arnulf de Montgomery: Rise

 Partly as a result of the political conquest of Wales in the late eleventh century, the Anglo-Norman Church endeavoured to subjugate and exploit the Welsh Church.
 From the perspective of the English Crown, the Welsh Church was isolated, archaic, deviant, and backward-looking.
 Conversely, Anglo-Normans regarded themselves as religious reformers, and sought to impose their own standards and practices upon the Welsh.
 One way in which the Anglo-Normans imposed their ecclesiastical authority upon the Welsh was through the appointment and control of bishops.
-Within a year of his consecration as Archbishop of Canterbury in December 1093, Anselm temporarily suspended the Welsh bishops of Glamorgan and St David's, revealing that these diocesan territories had fallen under Canterbury's ecclesiastical authority.
-In May 1095, Wilfrid, Bishop of St David's came to terms with Anselm.
-In turn, the latter admonished several leading Anglo-Normans holding lands in the diocese of St David's, urging them to regard Wilfrid as their bishop, and to return the lands, tithes, and churches that they had unjustly seized from him.
+Within a year of his consecration as Archbishop of Canterbury in December 1093, Anselm temporarily suspended the Welsh bishops of Glamorgan and St Davids, revealing that these diocesan territories had fallen under Canterbury's ecclesiastical authority.
+In May 1095, Wilfrid, Bishop of St Davids came to terms with Anselm.
+In turn, the latter admonished several leading Anglo-Normans holding lands in the Diocese of St Davids, urging them to regard Wilfrid as their bishop, and to return the lands, tithes, and churches that they had unjustly seized from him.
 Two marcher lords specifically singled out by Anselm were Arnulf and Robert de Bellême.
 In fact, the ravaging of the lands of St Davids in 1097 by Arnulf's steward at Pembroke, Gerald, is recorded by the thirteenth- and fourteenth-century Brenhinedd y Saesson, Brut y Tywysogyon, the "B" and "C" versions of the eleventh- to thirteenth-century Annales Cambriæ.
 As a friend of the archbishop, Arnulf may have been more liable to respect this call of restraint from Anselm than from anyone else.